Biodesix/EjectShapley/README.md

 # Exact Shapley Values for Local and Model-True Explanations of Decision Tree Ensembles

-This repository is the official implementation of [Exact Shapley Values for Local and Model-True Explanations of Decision Tree Ensembles](https://github.com/Biodesix/EjectShapley) (link will be updated when paper is posted).
+This repository is the official implementation of [Exact Shapley Values for Local and Model-True Explanations of Decision Tree Ensembles](https://arxiv.org/abs/2112.10592).

 ## Requirements